akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/multi-jvm/scala/sample/cluster/stats/StatsSampleSingleMasterSpec.scala#router-deploy-config

+It is possible to limit the deployment of routees to member nodes tagged with a certain role by specifying ``use-role``.

 ``nr-of-instances`` defines total number of routees in the cluster, but the number of routees per node, ``max-nr-of-instances-per-node``, will not be exceeded.
 Setting ``nr-of-instances`` to a high value will result in creating and deploying additional routees when new nodes join